YatinShekhar/8-Week-SQL-Challenge/Case Study 1: Danny's Diner/README.md

 ## **10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi -how many points do customer A and B have at the end of January?**

+### **Assumption**
+Since it is not instructed clearly whether to include points before the customer joins the program or not,\
+I have considered to include points only after the program is joined

 ```sql
 with cte as
 	(select s.customer_id, s.order_date, m.join_date,